syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

-2. Initialize the ejGantt with resources created in last step.
+2.Initialize the ejGantt with resources created in last step.

 {% highlight js %}